-Wound Care Clinic Questions and Answers
+Wound Care Clinic in Alexandria, and Ruther Glen VA

 Whenever anyone experiences a wound, they want to receive efficient and expert treatment so that they do not have to worry about infection or a non-healing wound.

 In the simplest of terms, wound care clinics provide expert medical attention for any wound that is not life-threatening.
 However, the specifics of wound care vary according to the location, severity, and type of wound in question!
 In general, wound care involves a thorough cleaning of the wound to remove any foreign bodies that could infect it or complicate healing.
 After cleaning, wound care specialists will treat the wound with some combination of antibiotic ointment, bandaging, sutures, and medication.
 The wound care physician will also provide instructions for how to take care of the wound at home properly.
 Wound care clinics can also offer treatment for wounds that refuse to heal properly.

 That said, wound care clinics or urgent care clinics that provide wound care, like PACS Urgent Care, do not treat life-threatening wounds, as these require emergency room care for proper treatment.

 While some wounds may be minor enough to heal on their own, others require the expertise of a board-certified physician or wound care specialist.
 If your wound is significant or not healing properly, it is essential to seek medical attention.
 The following are some wound symptoms that warrant a visit to a wound care specialist:

 • Facial wound

 • Numbness around the wound

 • Signs of infection, including swelling, redness, pus, fever, or red streaks running away from the wound toward the heart